 “Because you can do it all” Photo shoot inspires girls across the world

-MOULTON, Ala. — So when of little girls, you normally think pink or princess everything but one local photographer is trying to change that.
-You may or may not have seen the photos already, they have been shared over 180 thousand times around the world.
+MOULTON, Ala. -- When you think of little girls, you normally think pink or princess everything, but one local photographer is trying to change that.

+You may or may not have seen the photos already; they have been shared over 180,000 around the world.

 The photos were simply captioned, "Because you can do it all."

 I did meet the photographer and we did talk about her viral photos.
-But while I was there, she was holding another special photoshoot session with an even more important message than her viral one.
+But while I was there, she was holding another special photo shoot session with an even more important message than her viral one.

 The photos were inspired by a conversation Mitchell had at her 8-year-old daughter's softball practice.